Classical liberalism: John Locke

-James L. Richardson identified five central themes in Locke's writing: individualism, consent, the concepts of the rule of law and government as trustee, the significance of property and religious toleration.
 Although Locke did not develop a theory of natural rights, he envisioned individuals in the state of nature as being free and equal.
 The individual, rather than the community or institutions, was the point of reference.
 Locke believed that individuals had given consent to government and therefore authority derived from the people rather than from above.
 This belief would influence later revolutionary movements.

 As a trustee, government was expected to serve the interests of the people, not the rulers; and rulers were expected to follow the laws enacted by legislatures.
 Locke also held that the main purpose of men uniting into commonwealths and governments was for the preservation of their property.
 Despite the ambiguity of Locke's definition of property, which limited property to "as much land as a man tills, plants, improves, cultivates, and can use the product of", this principle held great appeal to individuals possessed of great wealth.

 Locke held that the individual had the right to follow his own religious beliefs and that the state should not impose a religion against Dissenters, but there were limitations.
 No tolerance should be shown for atheists, who were seen as amoral, or to Catholics, who were seen as owing allegiance to the Pope over their own national government.